aslkeaxn/fxrmc/README.md

 This library allows the automatic generation of mozilla relay masks given a Mailnesia mailbox.

-To programmatically query the returned Mailnesia mailbox, have a look at the `mailnesia` package.
+To programmatically query the returned Mailnesia mailbox, you can use my [mailnesia](https://www.npmjs.com/package/mailnesia) library.

 ## Installation